Members' Research Service By / June 23, 2023

 © adragan / Adobe Stock

 On 18 April 2023, the European Commission tabled a package of proposals to amend the bank crisis management and deposit insurance (CMDI) framework.
-The objective of the reform is to calibrate the latter so as to further deepen harmonisation and reduce the use of taxpayer funding.
-More specifically, the proposal for a CMDI reform would amend the early intervention procedure and the decision to resolve a failing bank in the public interest.
+The objective of the reform is to calibrate the framework so as to further deepen harmonisation and reduce the use of taxpayer funding to rescue failed banks.
+More specifically, the proposal would amend the early intervention procedure and the decision to resolve a failing bank in the public interest.
 It would also encourage the use of funding from national deposit guarantee schemes in resolution.

 Versions